cosmos/ledger-cosmos-obsolete/docs/BUILD.md

 #### Ledger Nano S

-This project requires ledger firmware 1.4.2
+This project requires ledger firmware 1.5.5

+The current repository keeps track of Ledger's SDK but it is posible to override it by changing the git submodule.

 #### Docker CE